Scope these Texas fall festivals near you for the whole family to enjoy.

 Tickets: On sale now.
 All kinds of deals and prices – check the website.
 Daily tickets are $15-$20.

-11. Texas Country Reporter Fall Festival – Downtown Waxahachie
+11. Texas Country Reporter Fall Festival – Waxahachie

-The 26th Annual TCR Festival – Texas Country Reporter, will be held at the Waxahachie courthouse square.
-Come out and see Texas arts, live music, food trucks, and lots of fun!
+The 26th Annual TCR Festival – Texas Country Reporter, will be held at the Downtown Waxahachie Courthouse Square.
+Come out and see Texas arts, live music, food trucks, vendors, and lots of fun!

 Note: no pets

-14. Mainstay Farm Park Pumpkin Days – Cleburne
+13. Mainstay Farm Park Pumpkin Days – Cleburne, TX

 Put this farm on your fall Texas activity list.
 New this year at Mainstay Farm, the biggest backyard in Texas is the Texas Big Wheel – a Ferris wheel for everyone to enjoy!
-This year it’s going all out with over 40 activities for the whole family, food, chilly wine, and fresh squeezed lemonade.
+This year, it’s going all out with over 40 activities for the whole family: food, chilly wine, fresh squeezed lemonade & more.

 See the website for certain days before heading there.
 Lots and lots of activities will be happening there.

-Addison’s Oktoberfest has been celebrating with prosts and polkas for thirty-five years now but look for new features.
+Addison’s Oktoberfest German Fare has been celebrating with prosts and polkas for thirty-six years now but look for new features.

 1. Lufkin/Angelina County Chamber

-Get ready for carnival rides, car show, kids’ area, ax throwing, and more at the 38th Annual Texas State Forest Festival in Lufkin, TX.
+Get ready for carnival rides, a car show, a kids’ area, ax throwing, and more at the 39th Annual Texas State Forest Festival

 Tickets: $8 at the gate.